apache/pulsar/site/docs/latest/admin/ModularLoadManager.md

 ### Data

-The data monitored by the modular load manager is contained in the {% javadoc LoadData broker com.yahoo.pulsar.broker.loadbalance.LoadData %} class.
+The data monitored by the modular load manager is contained in the {% javadoc LoadData broker org.apache.pulsar.broker.loadbalance.LoadData %} class.
 Here, the available data is subdivided into the bundle data and the broker data.

 #### Broker

-The broker data is contained in the {% javadoc BrokerData broker com.yahoo.pulsar.broker.BrokerData %} class.
+The broker data is contained in the {% javadoc BrokerData broker org.apache.pulsar.broker.BrokerData %} class.
 It is further subdivided into two parts, one being the local data which every broker individually writes to ZooKeeper, and the other being the historical broker data which is written to ZooKeeper by the leader broker.

 ##### Local Broker Data
-The local broker data is contained in the class {% javadoc LocalBrokerData broker com.yahoo.pulsar.broker.LocalBrokerData %} and provides information about the following resources:
+The local broker data is contained in the class {% javadoc LocalBrokerData broker org.apache.pulsar.broker.LocalBrokerData %} and provides information about the following resources:

 * CPU usage
 * JVM heap memory usage